Baptism

 What is the process for Infant Baptism?

-Attend an infant baptism class that serves as a bridge between church and home and covers the sanctity (importance, holiness) of infant baptism, Third Church’s spiritual formation plan for infant-12th graders, and prepares families for a Baptism Service.
-Connecting and meeting with a Third Church elder will be part of this class.
-At least one parent must be a Third Church member to request baptism.
+Attending the infant baptism class serves as a bridge between church and home and covers the sanctity (importance, holiness) of infant baptism, Third Church’s spiritual formation plan for infant-12th graders, and prepares families for a Baptism Service.
+Connecting and meeting with a Third Church elder will be part of this class and at least one parent must be a Third Church member to request baptism.
+If parents have already attended class for a previous child, you will not need to attend class but will still need to meet with an elder.
+Infant Baptism classes are offered twice per year.

-Still have questions?
-Use the staff links below to contact us with questions about baptism at Third or the baptism process.
+Please reach out to Katie Peterson, Executive Director of Ministry, with questions about baptism at Third or the baptism process.

 Believer Baptism